 While it looks and bears more of the properties of a chef’s knife, it is a useful tool when working with foods of medium size, neither too small nor too large.
 Utility knives are ideal for cutting smaller foods, like vegetables.

-There are situations in the kitchen where you may find that the chef’s knives are too bulky to use, and while the paring knives are too small and weak.
+There are situations in the kitchen where you may find that the chef’s knives are too bulky to use, and other knives, like using a paring knife, might not be too ideal because it is quite small and weak.
 So when you are faced with this situation, a utility knife will be a great alternative.

 Living in the city often means limited kitchen space.
 A kitchen utility knife is a great tool for people who live a minimal lifestyle or don’t overdo it.